Skip to content

 State transfer

 Polygon validators continuously monitor a contract on Ethereum chain called StateSender.
 Each time a registered contract on Ethereum chain calls this contract, it emits an event.
 Using this event Polygon validators relay the data to another contract on Polygon chain.
-This State Sync mechanism is used to send data from Ethereum to Polygon.
+This state sync mechanism is used to send data from Ethereum to Polygon.

-These 2 mechanisms can be used together to enable two-way data (state) transfer between Ethereum and Polygon.
+These two mechanisms can be used together to enable two-way data (state) transfer between Ethereum and Polygon.
 To abstract out all these interactions, you can directly inherit our FxBaseRootTunnel (on Ethereum) and FxBaseChildTunnel (on Polygon) contracts.

 Use the FxBaseRootTunnel contract from here.
 This contract gives access to the following functions: